iredmail/docs/en_US/ee/0-ee.changelog.md

     - Not successfully switch to php module 8.2 on CentOS/Rocky/Alma 8 and 9.
     - Not grant apparmor permission for clamav to scan files under `/var/spool/amavisd/`.
       Thanks to Daniel Neculai.
-    - Disable SOGo 2FA for user messed up all SOGo user profiles.
+    - Disabling for SOGo user messed up all SOGo user profiles.
       Thanks to jakumpe@.
     - Not actually remove mailbox of deleted account.
-    - Incorrect xmlns of autodiscover response.
+    - [autodiscover] Incorrect xmlns in autodiscover response.
       Thanks to vlsc@.
     - MariaDB doesn't work on Ubuntu 26.04.
-    - [autodiscover] Return http status code 200 instead of 400 when request is not supported.
-      Thanks to vlsc@.
     - Not exclude external email addresses while adding per-user alias addresses.
       Thanks to traditionsllc.
     - [ad] Global admin cannot login when it's an AD user.
     - [ad] No per-domain address book in SOGo.
       Thanks to vlsc@.
+    - [autodiscover] Return http status code 200 instead of 400 when request is not supported.
+      Thanks to vlsc@.
-    - [ad] Incorrect xml schema URL in autodiscover XML.
+    - [autodiscover] Incorrect xml schema URL in autodiscover XML.
       Thanks to vlsc@.
     - Not display info of both inbound and outbound relay on domain list page.
     - Invalid characters on OTP page.